vipinvkmenon/terraform-exporter-btp/tfutils/testdata/subaccount/input_subaccount_data.md

   | `MIGRATION_FAILED` | The migration of the subaccount failed and the subaccount was not migrated. |
   | `ROLLBACK_MIGRATION_PROCESSING` | The migration of the subaccount was rolled back and the subaccount is not migrated. |
   | `SUSPENSION_FAILED` | The suspension operations failed. |
 - `usage` (String) Shows whether the subaccount is used for production purposes.
 This flag can help your cloud operator to take appropriate action when handling incidents that are related to mission-critical accounts in production systems.
-Do not apply for subaccounts that are used for nonproduction purposes, such as development, testing, and demos.
+Do not apply for subaccounts that are used for non-production purposes, such as development, testing, and demos.
 Applying this setting this does not modify the subaccount.
 Possible values are:

   | value | description |
   | --- | --- |